MemphisFoo/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+received a 500 internal server error, for an unitialized constatnt 'Toys'. looked at the location rb:10 and the constat was spelled wrong (Toys > Toy)

 - Update the number of likes for a toy

   - How I debugged:
+seems that the unitialized constant 'Toys' also affected the likes function. now works!

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  route not mapped in routes.rb? correct! needed to add ':destroy' into the "only:" hash on routes.rb